Menu

 Reed, David M.S.
 Techshot, Inc.

-Aknadibossian, Vicken Dept. of Horticulture
+Aknadibossian, Vicken University of Florida, Gainesville

 Key Personnel Changes / Previous PI: Dr. Natasha Haveman, University of Florida (UF), has left the project and joined a NASA Kennedy Space Center (KSC) Space Biology Team in 2023.
 The funds for Dr. Haveman were transferred to Dr. Rob Ferl at UF.
 Dr. Vicken Aknadibossian (at UF) was selected to replace Dr. Haveman.
 In addition, a new Biological Scientist 1 (Ms. Kylee Soltez) was hired in Schuerger's lab to assist the project.